maheenrazza/cifar10-pretraining-emnist-finetuning/README.md

 ### Option B — Run in Google Colab
 Upload the notebook to Colab and run cells top-to-bottom.
 (GPU recommended.)

----

 ### Repository contents

 - pretraining_and_finetuning.ipynb — main notebook (pretraining + fine-tuning + experiments)
 - requirements.txt — Python dependencies
 - .gitignore — ignores notebook checkpoints, caches, etc.

-### Notes / limitations

-- This is an educational workflow and intentionally keeps everything in one notebook.
-- CIFAR-10 performance depends on GPU availability and random seed.
-- For stronger comparisons, you could add:
-  - a baseline EMNIST model trained from scratch
-  - full confusion matrix + per-class accuracy
-  - multiple runs with mean/std reporting